-A summary of the main charges and savings is shown below – The investment may have additional charges and expenses: Please see the provider documents for more details.
+A summary of the main charges and savings is shown below.
+The investment may have additional charges and expenses.
+Please see the fees document for more details.
 If you would like a full breakdown or a personal illustration, please let us know.

 See example of the total charges over 5 years